Toward Personalized LLM-Powered Agents: Foundations, Evaluation, and Future Directions

-\paragraph{Future Directions.} Future work may benefit from developing uncertainty-aware planning workflows that adaptively allocate internal computation and revision effort based on confidence in inferred preferences and task stakes \citep{muennighoff2025s1}, combining the efficiency of one-shot planning with the alignment benefits of feedback-driven refinement.
-Besides, a promising direction is to learn user-conditioned planning patterns at both inter- and intra-user levels \citep{qiu2025latent}, capturing systematic differences in decomposition style and trade-off resolution while modeling their stability and drift over time, therefore providing reusable personalization signals that generalize across tasks.
-Finally, several aspects remain comparatively under-explored, including robustness to variations in user specification \citep{suri2025structured} and privacy-preserving planning \citep{wu2025personalized} that supports long-horizon user conditioning without exposing raw personal data.
+\paragraph{Future Directions.} Promising directions include uncertainty-aware planning workflows that adaptively allocate internal computation and revision effort according to confidence in inferred preferences and task stakes \citep{muennighoff2025s1}, thereby combining the efficiency of one-shot planning with the alignment benefits of feedback-driven refinement.
+Another direction is to learn user-conditioned planning patterns at both inter- and intra-user levels \citep{qiu2025latent}, capturing systematic differences in decomposition style and trade-off resolution while modeling their stability and drift over time.
+More broadly, important but still under-explored directions include robustness to variation in user specification \citep{suri2025structured} and privacy-preserving planning \citep{wu2025personalized} that supports long-horizon user conditioning without exposing raw personal data.